Law, government, and crime in Winnipeg: Modern era

+The 1965 Winnipeg municipal election was held on October 27, 1965.
 On July 27, 1971, the City of Winnipeg became a unicity by amalgamating the Town of Tuxedo; the rural municipalities of Charleswood, Fort Garry, North Kildonan, Old Kildonan; the cities of East Kildonan, West Kildonan, St. Vital, Transcona, St. Boniface, St. James-Assiniboia; the old City of Winnipeg; and the Metropolitan Corporation of Greater Winnipeg.

 The first election for the newly combined city was held on 6 October 1971.
 The City Council consisted of 50 councillors and one mayor.
-The councillors were elected on the basis of one councillor per city ward while the mayor was elected by the city-at-large.
+The use of STV was stopped, and the councillors were elected on the basis of one councillor per city ward while the mayor was elected by the city-at-large, all by the single-winner first past the post election system.
 The term of office was three years.
 The inaugural meeting of the new council took place on 4 January 1972.
 Since 50 councillors proved too unwieldy, the city wards were reduced to 29 in 1977.
 In 1992, the city wards were reduced even further to the present 15 and city councillors became full-time politicians.

 On 22 June 2004, Sam Katz was elected as the first Jewish mayor of Winnipeg.
 He beat out prominent politicians Dan Vandal, Al Golden, and MaryAnn Mihychuk for the job by receiving 42.51% of the vote.
 This came after the resignation of Glen Murray as mayor of Winnipeg to run in the 2004 federal election.
 Katz was re-elected to a second term in the 2006 elections on 25 October 2006.
 After promising in his first election to run for only two terms, Katz ran for a third term in 2010.
 He was re-elected in the 2010 elections.
-Brian Bowman, the City's first Indigenous mayor, was elected as the 43rd Mayor of the City of Winnipeg in a landslide victory on 22 October 2014.
+Brian Bowman, the city's first Indigenous mayor, was elected as the 43rd Mayor of the City of Winnipeg in a landslide victory on 22 October 2014.

 Winnipeg is represented in the Canadian House of Commons by eight Members of Parliament: as of 2019, the eight include four from the Liberal Party, two from the Conservative Party, and two from the New Democratic Party.
 Winnipeg's longest-serving Members of Parliament include J.S.
 Woodsworth (21 years), Stanley Knowles (38 years), David Orlikow (25 years), Bill Blaikie (almost 27 years and re-elected in the 2006 federal election), and Lloyd Axworthy (21 years).